Blueshoe/website/content/blog/new-features-django-hurricane.md

 ![cyclone](/img/blogs/cyclone.jpg){.object-cover .max-w-full .mb-5}

 :::globalParagraph
-Despite all our hard work on the [Django-Hurricane to-do list](https://django-hurricane.readthedocs.io/en/latest/todos.html){.bs-link-blue} in the last few months, we’ve still got some unchecked boxed left.
+Despite all our hard work on the <a href="https://django-hurricane.readthedocs.io/en/latest/todos.html" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Django-Hurricane to-do list</a> in the last few months, we’ve still got some unchecked boxed left.
 We’d therefore be very grateful for any help with the further development of Django-Hurricane as well as any of our other **open-source projects**.
 We’re already excited about the new challenges of the development and are looking forward to ticking off some more boxes in our GitHub Repository to-do list.
 :::

 ::GlobalPodcastSection{:videoId="KapP6ouEL3E" :videoPosition="left" :bg="bg-bs-gray" .mb-5}